 In all 122 institutes (113 Govt.
 Schools, 6 Govt.
 Aided Schools and 3 Madarssas) have been covered under the Mid Day Meal Scheme.

 In UT, Chandigarh total strength of eligible students of class 1st to 8th in respect of Govt./Govt.
-Aided schools and Madrasas is 93762.
+Aided schools and Madrasas is 90522.
 Approximately 45000 - 50000 meals are prepared and supplied daily in schools, which are taken by about 65000 - 70000 students because substantial numbers of student are from affluent families.
 Some students who have opted for MDM also bring their own Tiffin's and takes small quantity of MDM.
 Thus, the meals supplied by the cooking agencies are sufficient for more number of students as compared to the numbers of meals supplied by the cooking agencies.
 The quantity of food is supplied as per time to time requirement of schools to avoid any wastage of food.
 In this regard, a study has also been got conducted from the Centre for Research in Rural and Industrial Development (CRRID).
-In the report, CRRID has also stated that students of UT, Chandigarh take less MDM but improvement in overall enrollment, in retention rates, enhancing the overall nutritional of the children and social equality has been found.
+In the report, CRRID has also stated that students of UT, Chandigarh take less MDM but improvement in overall enrolment, in retention rates, enhancing the overall nutritional of the children and social equality has been found.
 Thus, the coverage of children under MDMS in UT, Chandigarh is about 45-50%.
-However, efforts are being made by the department to improve the coverage of children by revising the MDM menu according to the taste of children.
-There is also an initiative to provide Sweet Flavoured Milk, once in a week to the eligible students of MDMS during 2020-21.

 Funds Allocation & Expenditure